 1. Wash both sides of perilla leaf in running water and shake to drain.

-2. Add these ingredients (onions, carrots, garlic, spring oinons, fish sauce, honey and hot pepper flakes) into a bowl and mix well with a spoon.
+2. Add these ingredients (onions, carrots, garlic, spring oinons, fish sauce, honey and hot pepper flakes) into a bowl and mix well with a spoon to make the paste.

 3. Spread some paste between every 2 leaves.
 Wear a pair of gloves when doing this to avoid ‘burning’ and staining hands due to hot pepper flakes.